FEniCS/dolfinx/demo/pde/tensor-weighted-poisson/python/documentation.rst

 	c.c11 = c11
 	C = as_matrix(((c[0], c[1]), (c[1], c[2])))

 Next, we want to express the variational problem.
 First, we need to specify the trial function :math:`u` and the test function :math:`v`, both living in the function space :math:`V`.
-We do this by defining a :py:func:`TrialFunction <dolfin.functions.function.TrialFunction>` and a :py:func:`TestFunction <dolfin.functions.function.TestFunction>` on the previously defined :py:class:`FunctionSpace <dolfin.cpp.function.FunctionSpace>` :math:`V`.
+We do this by defining a :py:func:`TrialFunction <dolfin.functions.function.TrialFunction>` and a :py:func:`TestFunction <dolfin.functions.function.TestFunction>` on the previously defined :py:class:`FunctionSpace
+<dolfin.cpp.function.FunctionSpace>` :math:`V`.

 Further, the source :math:`f` is involved in the variational form, and hence it must be must specified.
 Since :math:`f` is given by a simple mathematical formula, it can easily be declared using the :py:class:`Expression <dolfin.cpp.function.Expression>` class.
 Note that the string defining :math:`f` uses C++ syntax since, for efficiency, DOLFIN will generate and compile C++ code for these expressions at run-time.

 With these ingredients, we can write down the bilinear form :math:`a` and the linear form :math:`L` (using UFL operators).
-In summary, this reads
+In summary, this
+reads:

 .. code-block:: python

 	# Define variational problem
 	u = TrialFunction(V)
 	v = TestFunction(V)